dorjeduck/llm.mojo/README.md

 This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://docs.modular.com/mojo), currently in beta.
 Visit [llm.c](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.

-Please note that this repository has not yet been updated to Mojo version 24.5 due to a known issue: [parallelize won't work with local variables](https://github.com/modularml/mojo/issues/3483)
+Please note that this repository has not yet been updated to Mojo version 24.5 because the following issue is only resolved in the nightly release but not in the stable release of Mojo 24.5: [parallelize won't work with local variables](https://github.com/modularml/mojo/issues/3483)

 ## Implementation